 - A player is offside in open play if that player is in front of a team-mate who is carrying the ball or who last played it.
 An offside player must not interfere with play.
 This includes: - a.
 Playing the ball. - b.
 Tackling the ball-carrier. - c.
-Preventing the opposition from playing as they wish. - A player can be offside anywhere in the playing area. - A player who receives an unintentional throw forward is not offside. - An offside player may be penalised, if that player: - a.
-Interferes with play; or - b.
-Moves forwards towards the ball: or - c.
+Preventing the opposition from playing as they wish. - d.
+Loitering in an offside position - 2.
+A player can be offside anywhere in the playing area. - A player who receives an unintentional throw forward is not offside. - An offside player may be penalised, if that player: - a.
+Does not make an effort to retreat and Interferes with play; or - b.
+Moves towards the ball; or - c.
 Was in front of a team-mate who kicked the ball and fails to retire immediately behind an onside team-mate or an imaginary line across the field 10 metres on that player's side from where the ball is caught or lands, even if it hits a goal post or crossbar first.
 If this involves more than one player, then the player closest to where the ball lands or is caught is the one penalised.
 This is known as the 10-metre law and still applies if the ball touches or is played by an opponent but not when the kick is charged down.
 Sanction: The non-offending team can choose either: - i.
 Penalty at the place of infringement; or - ii.
 Scrum where the offending team last played the ball. - A player is accidentally offside if the player cannot avoid being touched by the ball or by a team-mate who is carrying the ball.
 Only if the offending team gains an advantage should play stop.
 Sanction: Scrum.